Sup2point0/integrity/faq.md

 ### Why are there so many questions?
 Oh my days, I actually love creating questions (especially integrals) too much.
 I came up with like 16 integrals on a coach journey once.
 They just keep on coming, y’know.
 You’d think I’m approaching a point where I’ve tried most of the common combinations of the functions in maths, but nope!

-It’s just fun, what can I say.

 ### Why are the questions so difficult?
 Well, the vast majority of integrals on *Integrity* are made to be nontrivial.
 I want this site to be a source of high-quality, thought-provoking, handcrafted integrals that aren’t just a test of speed.

 Some questions are only tough because they have a very specific and obscure trick.

-This is less true for the [Completing the Square](https://sup2point0.github.io/integrity/questions/complete-square) questions, but how hard can completing the square get...

 ### Why are the questions so easy?
 Okayy, can’t fault you for being too good at maths!
 The integrals are definitely above A-level level, but I wouldn’t say anything above A-level Further Maths knowledge.
 (Can confirm: my A-level maths friends could solve most of them.)